jgphilpott/polyplot/README.md

 sudo docker-compose up -d
 ```

-If everything worked, you should now be able to view the application when you visit `localhost:5000` in a web browser (ideally Chrome, not all browsers are supported).
+If everything worked, you should now be able to view the application when you visit `localhost:5000` in a web browser.

 # Development